 While some companies still believe that we will go back to business as usual once the pandemic is over, there are three key reasons why I don’t see that happening:

-- Employee Satisfaction – We know that commuting to work, and sitting in traffic for 90 minutes to three hours a day creates employee unhappiness.
+We know that commuting to work, and sitting in traffic for 90 minutes to three hours a day creates employee unhappiness.
 Enabling agents to work from home gives them more time with their families, and saves money on gas and car maintenance.
-At my company, we saw employee satisfaction hit an all-time high of 95.8% with agents working from home, and we saw our advocacy score grow to 90.8, the highest ESAT scores in our history.
+At my company, we saw employee satisfaction hit an all-time high of 95.8% with work from home customer service agents, and we saw our advocacy score grow to 90.8, the highest ESAT scores in our history.
 Overall, more than 80% of agents report that they are happy working from home, and when agents are happy, it directly contributes to the happiness of the customers they deal with.
 If you make your agents super happy, that it moves the needle on CSAT and NPS.
 Why wouldn’t you do it?

 The era of traditional contact centers is now past, and I firmly believe the world is better because of it.
 Anecdotally, I am hearing from clients that they love the flexibility of this new customer service model.
 What do you think?